BACK

 Yeonsu Na

-I was born and raised in the coastal city of Tauranga where I lived my entire life up until early last year.
-Moving up to Auckland in Year 11, our family found attending Rangitoto College highly appealing due to their evident level of proficiency in secondary education which can be seen from the results the college garners in academics, sports, and performing arts.
+I was born and raised in the small but pleasant coastal city of Tauranga where I lived my entire life up until early last year when our family moved to Auckland.
+Moving up to Auckland in Year 11, our family found attending Rangitoto College highly appealing due to their evident level of proficiency in secondary education which can be seen from the results the college garnered in academics, sports and performing arts.
+I was fortunate when the college accepted my late out-zone application and am still very grateful for their generosity.

-Choosing IB has been and will continue to be a decision I will not regret.
-The transition from NCEA to IB was smooth and seamless, and my time in the IB curriculum at Rangitoto College will provide me with a solid foundation to go overseas with my tertiary education.
+Choosing IB was a decision that I will not regret.
+This is because the IB Diploma Programme provided me with the learning experiences and opportunities that NCEA cannot offer.
+The transition from NCEA to IB was smooth and seamless and my time in the IB curriculum at Rangitoto College provided me with a solid foundation to continue my tertiary studies in aeronautical engineering overseas.
+I took the following subjects: Mathematics AA Higher Level (HL), Physics HL, History HL, Chemistry Standard Level (SL), English Literature (SL) and Korean Literature (SL).

 Summer Bailey